endepointe/life_generator/python_scripts/sprint4/readme.md

 A client/server implementation of more than two microservices.

-The micro_server.py is the base server that all micro services can begin with to run their service on a server that can receive requests.

-To begin, start the life_server.py script (or whatever your service is called)
+To begin, start the pop_server.py script

-Then, start the population_client.py file with the given command line args:
+Then, start the life_client.py file

-    py population_client.py Toys Hobbies <some integer>

 To terminate: